 What is PIP insurance?

+Are you wondering, “what is personal injury protection?”
 Your car insurance policy breaks down into various sections that cover damage and injury.
 Coverage that protects the other car and its occupants are usually mandatory; coverage that protects you, your passengers, and your car may or may not be required.
-Since PIP protects you and your passengers, it falls into the latter category.
+Since personal injury protection (PIP) protects you and your passengers, it falls into the latter category.

 PIP coverage kicks in regardless of who is at fault in an accident, which is why it is mandatory in no-fault states.
-If you cause an accident, your liability insurance will cover the injuries of people in the other car, but you’ll need PIP to pay for medical costs incurred by you or your passengers.
-If you frequently drive with others in your car, it’s a good idea to consider adding PIP coverage to your policy.
+If you cause an accident, your liability insurance will cover the injuries of people in the other car, but you will need PIP to pay for medical costs incurred by you or your passengers.
+If you frequently drive with others in your car, it is a good idea to consider adding PIP coverage to your policy.

 What does personal injury protection cover?